nikvdp/bbb/README.md

 ## Limitations

 - Currently GraalVM on macOS only supports Intel processors, so you can’t compile native arm64/Apple Silicon CLIs.
-In practice this is usually fine since the Intel versions will run under Rosetta 2 though.
+In practice this is usually fine since the Intel versions will run under Rosetta 2.
 - No Windows support (for now at least, though this approach should theoretically work on Windows too)
 - No cross-compilation support, to compile a macOS binary you’ll need a Mac and to compile a Linux binary you’ll need a Linux box.